gaehlerm/SoftwareEngineering/README.md

     assert square(5) == 25
 ```

+This does pretty much the same as the print statements above.
+But with the very important difference that this test code here is going to stay.
+It goes into the test suite and it will stay there forever.
+It will be executed every time you run the tests.
+You'll know if the code still works, even after changing the underlying implementation.
+The only drawback is that it takes a millisecond to execute (and these numbers may add up) and that you'll have to change the test code if you change the implementation.

 It may sound surprising, but unit tests are the foundation of the testing infrastructure.
-They are even more important than E2E tests.
-This is because unit tests are fast and they can give you precise information about what piece of your code contains a bug, meanwhile E2E tests can only tell you that something is wrong within the whole code base.
-Therefore, having your whole code covered with unit tests will have a similar effect as having it covered with E2E tests.
-However, unit tests having the advantage that you'll know exactly where some error occurred.
+They are even more important than acceptance tests.
+This is because unit tests are fast and they can give you precise information about what piece of your code contains a bug, meanwhile acceptance tests can only tell you that something is wrong within the whole code base and they take a lot of time to execute.
+Therefore, having your whole code covered with unit tests will have a similar effect as having it covered with acceptance tests.
+However, unit tests have the advantage that you'll know quite exactly where an error occurred.
 The drawback being that unit tests do not test if these building blocks are connected correctly.
 Unit tests cannot test the interaction of different code blocks.

 ### Testing files

 Most of the time, unit tests only need a setup and an execution phase.
 There is no tear down function required as unit tests don’t interact with any files or databases that you would have to delete in the end.

 "Why...?
 How?
 No files?
 No database?"

+// Not sure, I might have to rewrite the following section.
+It's not so clear.

 Yes, good point.
 Somewhere in the code you will probably have to interact with the file system.
 Reading a file takes 1 line of code.
 You read it into a string and you can forget about the file.
 The following function does the job.
 Instead of writing tests for `share_values()` we can write tests for `extract_share_values()` and pass it a string that looks like the content of the file.
 Such that we don’t have to deal with the filesystem anymore.